Teens! Need Volunteer Hours? Hit the Library!

-- All you need to do is create a 1 to 5 minute video where you do a book talk of your favorite teen read.
+- Create a BookTok video for our TikTok account, where you do a book talk of your favorite teen read.

 - Your goal is to try to persuade people to read these books.
 Tell them a little bit about the story (no